TexteaInc/funix-cloud/README.md

 # Funix-Cloud

-Funix Cloud is a tool that helps you deploy your local or git repository to Funix Cloud.
+Funix Cloud is a tool created by Funix that helps you deploy your local or git repository to Funix Cloud.

 ## Requirements